Skillet Lasagna

 Instructions

-2. Heat a 10 inch cast iron skillet over medium heat.
+2. Heat a 10-inch or 12-inch cast iron skillet over medium heat.
 Add olive oil to the pan and heat.
-Add in the ground beef and ground sausage and cook until meat is no longer pink, about 5-7 minutes.
+Add in the ground beef and ground sausage and cook until the meat is no longer pink, about 5-7 minutes.
 Add in the garlic and continue cooking for 2 more minutes.

-3. Add the crushed tomatoes to the pan along with the basil, oregano and crushed red pepper.
+3. Add the crushed tomatoes to the pan along with the basil, oregano, and crushed red pepper.
 Cook until heated through.
-Transfer this meat sauce into a bowl and set aside, leaving approximately 1 1/2 cups of sauce in pan.
+Transfer this meat sauce into a bowl and set aside, leaving approximately 1 1/2 cups of sauce in the pan.

 4. Pour 1/3 of the Ricotta cheese mixture on top of the sauce in the pan.
 Top cheese mixture with 1/4 of the meat sauce mixture.
 Top this with 2 lasagna noodles, breaking an extra noodle to fit the pan as necessary.